 Under the OPA regulations, federal Trustees must comply with NEPA, 42 §§USC 4321 et seq., and its regulations, 40 CFR 1500 et seq., among others when planning restoration projects.
 NEPA requires federal agencies to consider the potential environmental impacts of planned actions.
-NEPA provides a framework for federal agencies to: (1) determine if their proposed actions have significant environmental impacts and related social and economic impacts, (2) consider these impacts when choosing between alternatives, and (3) inform and involve the public in the environmental analysis and decision-making process.
+NEPA provides a framework for federal agencies to: (1) determine if their proposed actions have significant environmental impacts; (2) consider these impacts when choosing between alternatives; and (3) inform and involve the public in the environmental analysis and decision-making process.